-- Call and ask different travel insurance companies whether they will cover you. - Get a letter from your CF specialist with details of your state of health, a list of your current medications and your treatment plan to assist you. - Ask your travel agent or an insurance broker if they can get you covered. - The Insurance Council of Australia can work to assist you if you have questions about gaining travel insurance with a pre-existing health condition.
+• Call and ask different travel insurance companies whether they will cover CF.

+- It may be worth asking online for recommendations from other people with CF who have travelled recently. - Get a letter from your CF specialist with details of your state of health, a list of your current medications and your treatment plan to assist you. - Ask your travel agent or an insurance broker if they can get you covered. - The Insurance Council of Australia can work to assist you if you have questions about gaining travel insurance with a pre-existing health condition.